seansfkelley/react-layered-chart/API.md

 ### Functions

+#### `createStaticDataLoader(data, yDomains)`

+Create a loader appropriate to pass to `ChartProvider` that unconditionally returns the provided static data.
+Useful for making simple interactive charts that have static data.

 #### `getBoundsForInstantaneousData(data, range, xValuePath)`

 Efficiently computes which span of indices in `data` intersect `range`.
 Each item in `data` is assumed to have a single X value, the dot-separated path to which is given by `xValuePath`. `data` should be sorted by `xValuePath`, ascending.